 We are pleased to announce the Chaplains that are serving this summer:

-- June: The Reverend Beth Magill
+- June: The Rev. Beth Magill

-- July: The Reverend Ken Asel
+- July: The Rev. Ken Asel

-- August: The Reverend Scott Claassen
+- August: The Rev. Scott Claassen

-- September: The Reverend Ann Normand
+- September: The Rev. Ann Normand & The Rt.
+Rev. Rayford B. High, Jr.

 A grand location for a wedding, this rustic log chapel offers spectacular views and the window over the altar frames the Grand Teton.
 The Chapel seats 65 people with additional seating outside, weather permitting.
 The Chapel of the Transfiguration is available for weddings from Memorial Day through September, based on the availability of our clergy.
 We would be delighted if you chose the Chapel of the Transfiguration to be the place you begin the next portion of your life's journey.
 Please click here for our wedding page and more information.